-- You the person who filled out this document signed it in front of me. - You appear to be of sound mind. - You appear to be signing of your own free will and not because of any fraud or any improper pressure or influence on you.
+- You signed this document in front of me.

+- · You appear to be of sound mind.

+- You appear to be signing of your own free will and not because of any fraud or any improper pressure or influence on you.

 I also declare that I am at least 18 years old and that I am: